Transfer and Prior Learning Credit

 At Rosemont, we know that learning takes place both inside and out of the classroom.
 As a non-traditional college student, you already have life and work experience under your belt.
 Not only does this help you in the classroom, but it may reduce the courses you need to take.

-The School of Professional Studies has a generous transfer policy.
+Rosemont's adult professional programs have a generous transfer policy.
 Students can bring in as many as 84 credits into the program.
 Credits presented for transfer must be from an accredited institution and a final course grade of a C or higher is required.

 Transfer credit is acceptable in lieu of all General Education requirements except Writing I (ENG-160) College Writing II (ENG-0170).
 These two courses are required of all students enrolled in the School of Professional Studies.
 For more information about transfer credits, please contact the program director.